Schools in Lakeland: A comprehensive guide

 What does school choice mean?

-Ultimately, what it means is that you can send your child to the school you are zoned for via your residential address, or you can use “parental choice” or opportunity scholarships to try to get them into a different school within the school district (or a private school in some cases).
+Ultimately, it means you can send your child to the school you are zoned for via your residential address, or you can use “parental choice” or opportunity scholarships to try to get them into a different school within the school district (or a private school in some cases).

 There are important steps and deadlines parents need to pay attention to for enrollment in a traditional school or to take advantage of alternative school options.